JoudAldhaban/SubscriptionTracker/README.md

 - **Dependency Inversion Principle (DIP)** — The application relies on abstractions such as interfaces rather than depending directly on concrete implementations.

-Developed as part of the Design Patterns in Software Development program at Tuwaiq Academy.